cleemesser/SocketTornad.IO/README.md

         def on_close(self):
             logging.info("Closing Socket.IO Client for protocol '%s'" % (self.protocol))

-This client is meant to be simple: It merely echoes back any message it receives to the client.
+This handler is meant to be simple: It merely echoes back any message it receives to the client.
 Were you to test this in your browser your console will reflect back what you send:

     > socket.send("OMG!
 Ponies!")
     [echo] OMG!
 Ponies!